-A strategic planning day was held at Helena College.
-From this campus-wide event including all faculty, staff and administrators, six themes emerged that were further developed by the College Council into the following six strategic goals and related objectives identified in the College's 2012-2022 plan:
+In May of 2011, a strategic planning day was held at Helena College.
+From this campus-wide event including all faculty, staff and administrators, six themes emerged that were further developed by the College Council into the College's 2012-2022 Strategic Plan.
+In 2017, the campus community reviewed the strategic plan and provided feedback on the existing goals and objectives.
+Informed by this process, the Strategic Planning, Assessment and Accreditation Committee subsequently refined and consolidated the College's strategic plan into the following five goals and related objectives.